tbielawa/bitmath/docsite/source/real_life_examples.rst

 That's great, if you have normal radio-length songs.
-But how many of our `favorite jam-band's <https://archive.org/details/moe>`_ 15-30+ minute long songs could we fit on this iPod?
+But how many of our `favorite jam-band's <https://archive.org/details/moe>`_ 15-30+ minute-long songs could we fit on this iPod?
 Let's pretend we did the math and the average audio file worked out to be **18.6 MiB** (19.5 MB) large.